ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/07-singularity-images-building.md

 > ~~~
 > {: .output}
 >
-> This occurs because the `/etc/localtime` file that provides timezone configuration is not present within the Docker container.
-If you want to use the Docker container to test that your newly created image runs, you can use the `--contain` switch, or you can open a shell in the Docker container and add a timezone configuration as described in the [Alpine Linux documentation](https://wiki.alpinelinux.org/wiki/Setting_the_timezone):
+> This occurs because the `/etc/localtime` file that provides timezone configuration is not present within the Singularity Docker container.
+If you want to use the Docker container to test that your newly created image runs, you can add the `--contain` switch to `singularity run`, or you can open a shell in the Docker container and add a timezone configuration as described in the [Alpine Linux documentation](https://wiki.alpinelinux.org/wiki/Setting_the_timezone):
 >
 > ~~~
 > $ apk add tzdata